ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

 ## Mappools

-Mappools will be announced one week prior to the commencement of each stage of the tournament.
+Mappools will be announced one week prior to the start of each stage of the tournament.

 ---